 - 1. Size.
 The Company's Amended and Restated Certificate of Incorporation provides that the number of directors shall be fixed from time to time by the Board of Directors, but in no event shall be less than nine or more than seventeen. - 2.
 Independence of Directors.
 The Board of Directors will be composed of a majority of directors who meet the criteria for "independence" established by the New York Stock Exchange ("NYSE").
 In order to be considered independent, the Board shall affirmatively determine that the director has no material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company). - 3.
-Chairman of the Board/Chief Executive Officer.
-The Company's Bylaws require that the Board of Directors annually elect a Chairman of the Board and a Chief Executive Officer, which positions are currently held by the same person.
-So long as the Chief Executive Officer serves as Chairman, the independent directors will annually elect a Lead Director from among the independent directors.
-The Board annually reviews its corporate governance, which includes succession planning for the Chairman and Chief Executive Officer. - 4.
-Lead Director.
-The Lead Director shall: - preside at all Board executive sessions and all meetings of the Board when the Chairman and Chief Executive Officer is not present; - act as principal liaison between the independent directors and the Chairman and Chief Executive Officer; - review and approve meeting agendas for the Board and work with the Chairman and Chief Executive Officer to facilitate timely and appropriate information flow to the Board; - review and approve meeting schedules to assure that there is sufficient time for discussion of all agenda items;
+Board Leadership.
+The Company's Bylaws require that the Board of Directors annually elect a Chair of the Board and a Chief Executive Officer.
+As of the effective date of these revised guidelines, the positions of Chair and Chief Executive Officer are held by the same individual.
+However, effective upon the next Chief Executive Officer transition, the general policy of the Board of Directors shall be that the Chair will be an independent director unless the Board of Directors determines that it would be in the best interests of the Company and its shareholders to have a non-independent director serve as Chair.
+If any independent Chair ceases to be independent, the Nominating, Corporate Governance & Public Policy Committee shall review the appropriateness of his/her continued service as Chair and make a recommendation in accordance with this policy for the full Board's consideration.